This post was edited/updated on April 5, 2015.

 HP Software-Defined Storage Overview:

-HP brought Software Defined Storage as a bundle with StoreVirtual VSA (Virtual Storage Appliance) with every purchase of new ProLiant Gen8 Server.
-The new offer, announced Last November 2013, and it is available with 10 models of ProLiant and includes a 1TB free entitlement license.
+HP brought Software-Defined Storage as a bundle with StoreVirtual VSA (Virtual Storage Appliance) with every purchase of a new ProLiant Gen8 Server.
+The new offer, announced Last November 2013, and is available with 10 models of ProLiant, and includes a 1TB free entitlement license.
 The license can be combined on up to 3 nodes for a total capacity of 3TB of total storage in a free software SAN.

 [Example of software-defined storage on HP ProLiant servers with the StoreVirtual VSA – Source HP]